mtlynch/whatgotdone/README.md

    1. Grant the user only "Read & Analyze" permissions.
 1. In Google Analytics, open Admin > View > View Settings
    1. Save the View ID as an environment variable like `export GOOGLE_ANALYTICS_VIEW_ID=12345789`

+### Optional: Enable image uploads

+What Got Done optionally allows image uploads from users.
+To enable this:

+1. Create a Google Cloud Storage bucket
+1. Choose uniform permissions for the bucket
+1. Add to the bucket permissions for the `allUsers` user with role "Storage Object Viewer"
+  * This makes all images in the bucket world-readable.
+1. When launching What Got Done, set the environment varialbe `PUBLIC_GCS_BUCKET` to the name of your GCS bucket.

+When users paste images into their What Got Done entries, they will upload to your GCS bucket and auto-link from the entry editor.